ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/autoscaling.md

 ### Ray Autoscaler with Kubernetes cluster autoscaler
 The Ray autoscaler and the
 [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) complement each other.
-After the Ray autoscaler decides to create a Ray pod, the cluster autoscaler can scale up a Kubernetes node so that the pod can be placed.
+After the Ray autoscaler decides to create a Ray pod, the Kubernetes Cluster Autoscaler can scale up a Kubernetes node so that the pod can be placed.
-Similarly, after the Ray autoscaler decides to delete an idle pod, the Kubernetes cluster autoscaler can clean up the idle Kubernetes node that remains.
+Similarly, after the Ray autoscaler decides to delete an idle pod, the Kubernetes Cluster Autoscaler can clean up the idle Kubernetes Node that remains.
-If you configure your RayCluster so that one Ray pod fits on a Kubernetes node, Ray autoscaler pod scaling events will correspond roughly one-to-one with cluster autoscaler node scaling events. ("Roughly" because it is possible for a Ray pod be deleted and replaced with a new Ray pod before the underlying Kubernetes node is scaled down.)
+It is recommended to configure your RayCluster so that only one Ray pod fits per Kubernetes Node.
+If you follow this pattern, Ray autoscaler Pod scaling events will correspond roughly one-to-one with cluster autoscaler Node scaling events. ("Roughly" because it is possible for a Ray pod be deleted and replaced with a new Ray pod before the underlying Kubernetes Node is scaled down.)

 ### Vertical pod autoscaler